foopod/gbaGamejam2021/README.md

 + Spend a whole day on pixel art making tiles for new map areas
 + Think about other mechanics that could be fun
 + How to draw bouncing yarn balls?
++ Maybe limit dash to once every 2 seconds or something, because right now you can basically fly

 ## Day 18-20